ninewise/dissertation/introduction/chapter.md

 codon up to but excluding a stop codon (`UAA`, `UAG` or `UGA`), it attaches the corresponding amino acid.
 The translation table, the mapping of the $4^3$ codons onto amino acids (or stop codons) as visualized in Figure \ref{fig:translation-table}, is not the same for every organism.
-The constructed protein performs certain functions before it degrades.
+The constructed protein might still undergo some post-translational modifications before it performs its functions and degrades.

 ![The standard RNA codon table used for translation.
 Reading a triplet from inside to outside shows the corresponding amino acid, or indicates a stop codon (\*).\label{fig:translation-table}](./translation-table.svg)